svirant/DonutDongle/README.md

 */

+int offset = 0; // Only needed for multiple Donut Dongles (DD).
+Set offset so 2nd,3rd,etc boards don't overlap SVS profiles. (e.g. offset = 300;)
+                // MUST use SVS=1 on additional DDs.
+If using the IR receiver, recommended to have it only connected to the DD with offset = 0.

 uint8_t SVS = 1; //     "Remote" profiles are profiles that are assigned to buttons 1-12 on the RT4K remote.
 "SVS" profiles reside under the "/profile/SVS/" directory
              //     on the SD card.
 This option allows you to choose which ones to call when a console is powered on.
 Remote profiles allow you to easily change
              //     the profile being used for a console's switch input if your setup is in flux.
 SVS require you to rename the file itself on the SD card which is